natdosan/natdosan.github.io/recipes_regression.md

 ### Framing the Problem

 We will build a regression model to predict the average rating of a recipe as there appears to be correlation between our response variable, **'average_rating'** and other features such as **'cooking_time'** and **'number_of_ingredients'** based on our past bivariate analysis.
 We will then use RMSE and R^2 to evaluate our model; since it is not a classification model, we cannot use metrics such as accuracy, F1, Precision, or recall.
+We chose RMSE and R^2 because both quantify how well our model fits the dataset.
+However they are better than other metrics such as Mean Absolute error since RMSE tells how well the model can predict the value of a response variable in absolute terms and squared making it more robust to outliers, and R^2 tells how well the predictor features explain the variance in the response.
+It is good to have both to measure the variance and error.

 ### Baseline Model